pigilwin/solitaire/README.md

 ## What needs to be done

+- When a undo action is preformed, increment the move
-- Keep the score/time/moves to be tracked using a different slice
+- Keep the score/time to be tracked using a different slice
 - Increment the score when a new card is revealed or when the card is added to the final pile
 - Add double click feature for moving cards to final position
 - Add fancy animation for card switching